The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Put the Framework to Work

-The diagnostic tells you exactly where your system is breaking down — Rails, Rungs, or both — in five minutes.
-Free.
-No signup required to start.
+The diagnostic tells you where your system is breaking down — rails, rungs, or both — in five minutes.
+Use it for your team, project, client account, operation, or any place where work keeps coming back to you.